allure-framework/allure-behat/README.md

 # Allure Behat Adapter

-This is a [Behat](http://behat.org/en/latest/) extension with Formatter that produces report data for [Yandex Allure](http://allure.qatools.ru/) test reporting tool.
+This is a [Behat](http://behat.org/en/latest/) extension with Formatter that produces report data for [Allure Report](https://allurereport.org/) test reporting tool.

 ## Installation